prepare.blog

 Key Takeaways

-• Prioritize water, shelter, and fire first — dehydration and exposure kill faster than hunger
+• Start with water, shelter, and fire — dehydration and exposure kill long before hunger becomes a real threat

-• Learn at least two methods for each critical skill (fire starting, water purification, shelter) so you always have a backup
+• Always carry two methods for each critical skill (fire starting, water purification, shelter) so a single failure doesn't cascade

-• Tailor your prep to your actual environment — urban and rural preppers need different implementations of the same core skills
+• Tailor every skill to your actual environment — a fifth-floor apartment and a rural homestead need very different implementations

-• Extend your baseline plan to 7–14 days, not just 72 hours — recent disasters consistently exceed the 3-day window
+• Extend your baseline plan to 7–14 days — recent disasters consistently blow past the 72-hour window

 Survival Skills for Beginners: What Every New Prepper Needs